ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/wednesday/contamination.md

 You will see that 'tar' has many options... we will be using the "-x", "-v", "-z", and "-f" options, which are used for extraction, verbose information output, unzipping the file, and giving the filename, respectively.
 Type "q" to exit this screen.

-    tar -x -v -z -f Arabidopsis_thaliana_NCBI_TAIR10.tar.gz

-Do the same for PhiX:

     tar -x -v -z -f PhiX_Illumina_RTA.tar.gz

-Explore the directories that you've just created.
+Explore the directory that you've just created.
 You'll find annotation and indexed sequence for some popular alignment programs.

 ---